cpb/sexp_cli_tools/README.md

 It is also possible to include negation in `Sexp::Matcher`.
 A class with an implicit parent does not have the constant s-expression `(const _)`.
 Right now, our class s-expression matcher, `(class ___)` matches all our classes.
 To match only `Bicycle` we must use negation.
 That s-expression is `(class _ [not? (const _)] ___)`.

+##### Capturing what we've learned in a tool that people can use

+Knowing the syntax for `Sexp::Matcher` expressions gives us some confidence that we can start iterating on a tool to help us achieve our goal.
+The implicit expectation in the project name is that a command line interface is provided.
+To complete an initial release of a command line tool, we'll use the rubygem `aruba` to help with test setup and teardown.

+The `sexp` command offers a convenient shortcut to the `Sexp::Matcher` expressions we'll develop.
+As we figure out the s-expression matchers along the way, we can add to the list of known matchers to create simple shortcuts, like with the builtin `sexp find child-class` or `sexp find parent-class`.

+- Checkout the [tests for examples](https://github.com/cpb/sexp_cli_tools/blob/main/test/sexp_cli_tools/cli_test.rb#L34-L54) of how to test drive your own.
+- Checkout the [implementation](https://github.com/cpb/sexp_cli_tools/blob/find-child-class/lib/sexp_cli_tools.rb#L8-L9) to see how easy it is to add one.

 #### Methods that call super, and methods that are super

 #### Hook methods from super callers